o-k-e/webshop-backend/README.md

-# Ganesha Webshop
+# 🛍️ Ganesha Webshop

-A webshop project built with modern web technologies, developed for a real client with the goal of production deployment.
-The aim is to create a secure, responsive, and containerized webshop that is easy to scale and maintain.
+A full-stack webshop project built with modern technologies, developed for a real client and intended for live production use.
+The focus is on creating a secure, responsive, and containerized application that is easy to scale, extend, and maintain.

 ## 🛠️ Built With